ClayPakyOfficial/gdtf-importer/README.md

 - Do the TODOs

 - Improve documentation
-- **Add support of multiple Color/Gobo wheels on the same fixture**
-- Extract the interpolation system (FChannelInterpolation property) in an interface to avoid code duplicate
 - Fix Lens texture not centered
-- Add the reconfiguration of a DMXComponent (channel description and everything) on DMXAddress change.
-- Add support of DMXModes on GDTF ChannelFunctions (See GDTF of Robe Pointe rotating Gobos DMX channels)
 - Check the accuracy of rotation matrix parsing in ``FCPGDTFImporterUtils``
 - Add missing attributes supports on Color and Gobo Wheel components
 - Create generic parametric BeamType assets on unreal (See ``ECPGDTFDescriptionGeometryBeamType``)
-- Manage differents DMXModes (Reconfigure Actor on Mode change)
 - ADD laser support inspired by existing implementation on DMXFixtures plugin
-- fix pan/tilt smooth
 - linear frost?

 ## Idea of improvement